 Investment and Pensions Taxation

-Accudo are able to apply their tax expertise in terms of ensuring that pension and investment recommendations are tax-efficient both for individuals, couples and families, and also small business owners.
+Accudo is able to apply its tax expertise in terms of ensuring that pension and investment recommendations are tax efficient both for individuals, couples, families, and also small business owners.
 This expertise also extends to the ongoing management of these investments to ensure that we continue to make use of ongoing tax mitigation strategies in the best possible way as we work together over the years.

 Claire is a chartered accountant with the ICAEW and is assisted by Alex who is a part-qualified certified accountant.
-We feel that having this accountancy background within our firm gives us an edge over some financial advisers who may not have this in- house expertise.
-Just some of the examples of the work we do involve tax planning strategies are as follows:
+We feel that having this accountancy background within our firm gives us an edge over some financial advisers who may not have this in-house expertise.
+Just some of the examples of the work we do involving tax planning strategies are as follows:

 From where to withdraw Income? (sometimes known as pension decumulation or just decumulation)

 Analysing where to take income from first and in what subsequent order during retirement, for example, pensions, ISA’s, bonds, or general investments?
 To correctly analyse this we look at income tax, capital gains tax, and inheritance tax considerations.

 Pension Contributions or ISA’s during the growth phase? (sometimes known as pension accumulation or just accumulation)

 Analysing whether it makes sense to make pension contributions or ISA contributions if it is a one or the other consideration, or whether to make both.
 This involves looking at the tax savings now, verses potential tax in the decumulation phase.

 Maximising Pension Contributions